petenorth/micronaut-tutorial-1/README.md

 When running in Openshift, Micronaut detects two environments 'k8s' and 'cloud' .
 The detection of 'k8s' means that Kubernetes based service discovery can be used.

-To this end the Consul based service discovery now requires the enabling of a 'consul' environment' this activates the application-consul.yml files.
+To this end the Consul based service discovery is now not enabled by default and requires the enabling of a 'consul' environment' this activates the application-consul.yml files.

 * [Running Locally](README_local.md)
 * [Running in Openshift](README_openshift.md)